Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems

 A SPSD matrix-adapted CA is proposed in this section.
-This algorithm has a complexity linear in the matrix size as does the partially pivoted CA, while retains the accuracy of a fully pivoted CA. We start from introducing the ``baseline'' -- fully pivoted CA algorithm.
+This algorithm has a complexity linear in the matrix size as does the partially pivoted CA, while retains the accuracy of a fully pivoted CA. We start by introducing the ``baseline'' --- the fully pivoted CA algorithm.